The Death of MS Project (And What It Says About US)

 Beyond Task Management

-The future is not a return to bloated PMOs or rigid project plans that collapse on first contact with reality.
+The future is not a return to large PMOs or rigid project plans that collapse on first contact with reality.
 The future is a better operating system for change.

 That operating system should be lighter, more human, and more automated than the old world.
 It should reduce administrative friction.
 It should make it easy for people to capture time, progress, assumptions, risks, and changes without turning every professional into a project administrator.
 It should use AI and automation to surface insights rather than bury teams in reporting.
 It should connect proposals, scope, staffing, delivery, profitability, and learning.